ruby-processing/ruby-processing.github.io/_posts/2015-09-01-getting_started.md

 ---
 layout: post
 title:  "Getting Started"
-date:   2015-09-26 06:24:13
+date:   2015-10-01 06:24:13
 categories: jruby_art update
 ---
 ### Install

-Install [processing-3.0][processing] if you are on windows prefer to install in say `C:/Java/Processing` ie folders without special characters or spaces.
-You need to let JRubyArt where you've installed processing in config.yml.
+Install [processing-3.0][processing] if you are on Windows, prefer to install in say `C:/Java/Processing` ie folders without special characters or spaces.
+You need to let JRubyArt know where you've installed processing using config.yml see Configuration.

 Install processings [video library][video] and [audio library][audio] from the processing-3.0 ide (separate install since processing-3.0).